 Psychotherapy can help children in a number of ways, such as receiving emotional support, help resolving conflicts with people, understanding feelings and problems, and developing new solutions for old problems.
 The goals for therapy may be either general (e.g., reduce anxiety, improve self-esteem) or more specific (e.g., reduce specific behaviours, improve relationships with friends).
 The number of sessions required will vary based on the type of presenting problem, treatment model, and the client themselves.

 While some issues may be treated in an individual fashion, frequently it is beneficial for the family as a whole to take part in the therapeutic process.
 Opening the lines of communication can help reduce the frustration often felt between family members.

 We have extensive experience in working within the educational system and we are ideally placed to assist school children of all ages.

-We provide group treatment programs for children including Cool Little Kids and Cool Kids.
+At times we are able to provide group treatment programs for children including Cool Little Kids and Cool Kids, and the Triple P Positive Parenting Program.
+Unfortunately at present we are not providing group therapy.
 Please contact reception for further information about group therapy.

 We offer comprehensive range of IQ, cognitive, learning and developmental assessment tests that include:

 • Learning difficulties / Educational Assessment / Cognitive and Achievement Assessments